 It is important that both tribes and states recognize the benefits of understanding intergovernmental processes and potential avenues for collaboration, although direct nation-to-nation relations remain a fundamental principle of the federal government’s trust relationship with tribes.
 Recent policy trends toward increased devolution of federal programs, and the constrained resources available at all levels of government, highlight the need for and benefits of intergovernmental coordination between tribes and states.
 Effective tribal-state relationships are essential to building a better tomorrow for all Americans.

 Additionally, the Tribal-State Collaboration Project conducts training programs in separate states using a team approach, with teams from states led by the state agency administrators (SAA) and tribal teams led by elected tribal leaders, as well as justice system stakeholders from each.
-The first of these trainings took place in Minnesota in September 2011 and was a resounding success.
-That training brought together the tribal nations in Minnesota, with the state criminal justice planning agency (SAA), state leaders, local leaders, and federal representatives from the U.S. Attorney’s office and the FBI.
+The first of these trainings took place in Minnesota in September, 2011 and was a resounding success.
+That training brought together the tribal nations in Minnesota, with the SAA, state leaders, local leaders,and federal representatives from the U.S. Attorney’s office and the FBI.
 The dialog was unprecedented and the need for these discussions was emphasized by the participants even on topics often difficult to raise and resolve.
 The agenda was driven by the tribal nations with state and local input and recommendations from the U.S. Attorney’s office.

-The Project will also be providing an online toolkit in the future with innovative program descriptions, examples of MOUs and cross-deputization agreements, full faith and credit agreements, and project findings to elected tribal and state leaders, policy-makers and criminal justice practitioners in both state and tribal public safety agencies.
+Moving forward, the Project be providing an online toolkit in the future with innovative program descriptions, examples of MOUs and cross-deputization agreements, full faith and credit agreements, and project findings to elected tribal and state leaders, policy-makers and criminal justice practitioners in both state and tribal public safety agencies.
+These resources will be available on the NCJA Center for Justice Planning website.